Glued To My Crafts

 RELATED —> Popsicle Stick Duckling

-If you are looking for even MORE easy kid craft ideas that go along with our favorite children’s books, be sure to check out these fun posts found below.
+If you are looking for even MORE easy kids craft tutorials that go along with our favorite children’s books, be sure to check out these creative ideas found below.

 And “if” you decide to make this Paper Plate Duck Kid Craft, please share a picture on our Facebook page or tag us on Instagram with #gluedtomycrafts for us to see.
 We love seeing our inspiration come to life!